It just goes on and on.

 In the last five games of Porter's first three seasons in the league, the Timbers were 6-1-1 on the road — with wins coming at Real Salt Lake, Columbus, LA, Dallas, and San Jose.

 Personnel-wise, this team isn't markedly different than those three teams.
 They certainly don't have less to play for.
 But it's not just that the Timbers aren't getting the breaks on the road.
 In this game, Portland played with zero urgency or commitment.
-They looked like a team that expected.
+They looked like a team that expected to lose.

 2016 has been a strange, turbulent year from start to finish.
 But unless the Timbers can solve their road form in the next month, it's soon going to come to an eminently predictable end.